Click4Assistance UK Live Chat Software LGPS | employer administration guide - active members Skip to main content Skip to footer

 General

 Calculate APP as an annual rate then apply it to the relevant period as a proportion of that rate.
 The relevant period starts on the date the member drops to reduced contractual pay or no pay due to sickness or injury or when the relevant child related leave or reserve forces service leave starts.
-The relevant period does not include the unpaid additional maternity, paternity or adoption leave.

 Note – reduction in pay: any reduction in pay as a result of strike or authorised absence during the 12 weeks or 3 months period prior to the member going on to reduced contractual pay or no pay as a result of sickness, injury, child related leave or reserve forces leave should be ignored when using the pay received during the 12 weeks/3 months to calculate the assumed pensionable pay for the member.

-Note – APP ceases: APP ceases to accrue when a member ceases to be absent on reduced contractual pay or nil pay as a result of sickness or injury or on ceasing relevant child related leave or on ceasing reserve forces service leave.
+Note – APP ceases: APP ceases to accrue when a member ceases to be absent on reduced contractual pay or nil pay as a result of sickness or injury or on ceasing child related leave or on ceasing reserve forces service leave.

 Example – calculating APP for a monthly-paid member